-In this post, we’re looking at hitch stabilizers, sometimes referred to as hitch tighteners, to see how they work, where to get one, and why you should.
-We already have one for our new travel trailer, even before we’ve taken delivery.
-That’s how great these inexpensive little devices are.
+In this post, we look at hitch stabilizers, sometimes referred to as hitch tighteners, to see how they work, where to get one, and why you should.

 What Is a Hitch Stabilizer?